Audrey Emerton, Baroness Emerton: Affiliations

 She was elected chairman of the charity Attend (formerly known as National Association of Hospital and Community Friends) in 2003.
-She retired as chairman in 2006 but was named vice-president, a position she still holds.
+She retired as chairman in 2006 but was named vice-president, a position she still held.

-She served as chairman of the Brighton Health Care NHS Trust from 1994 to 2000: the Audrey Emerton Building, an educational facility of Brighton and Sussex University Hospitals NHS Trust, is named in her honour.
+Emerton served as chairman of the Brighton Health Care NHS Trust from 1994 to 2000: the Audrey Emerton Building, an educational facility of Brighton and Sussex University Hospitals NHS Trust, is named in her honour.

+Death

+Emerton died on 27 February 2026, at the age of 90.